 An intracranial hemorrhage is a life-threatening condition caused by bleeding inside the skull.
 This type of hemorrhage is commonly broken down into the subarachnoid hemorrhage, which involves bleeding between the brain and the tissue covering the brain, and the intracerebral hemorrhage caused by bleeding on the brain.
 Hemorrhages can be caused when excessive pressure is applied or other injury is sustained before, during or shortly after birth.

 Babies who do not receive sufficient oxygen, either as a result of an oxygen deficiency in the blood or an insufficient flow to blood to the fetus or newborn, can develop Perinatal Asphyxia.
-This condition can cause breathing difficulties, a pale complexion, seizures, shock or put the baby in a coma.
-In some instances, it will resolve on its own; however this birth injury is capable of leaving a child with permanent neurological damage.
+This condition can cause breathing difficulties, a pale complexion, seizures, shock, or put the baby in a coma.
+In some instances, it will resolve on its own.
+However, this birth injury is can leave a child with permanent neurological damage.

 Spinal Cord Injuries

 Spinal cord injuries are one of the most severe birth injuries caused by traumatic damage to the spinal nerves, cord or as a result of meningeal tears.
-Spinal cord injuries are generally suffering in difficult or complex deliveries in which forceps or other birth-assisting tools were used.
+Spinal cord injuries may arise in difficult or complex deliveries in which forceps or other birth-assisting tools were used.
 Injuries to the spinal cord can cause temporary or permanent paralysis and significant neurological problems.

-The compassionate Indianapolis birth injuries attorneys at Baker & Gilchrist stand ready to assist families who have experienced a birth injury.
-Call us today or use our online contact form to have us review your case free of charge.
+If your infant has been diagnosed with a birth injury and you believe a preventable medical error may be to blame, the compassionate birth injury lawyers at Baker & Gilchrist stand ready to assist you.
+Contact our office today by calling or filling out our online form to have us review your case free of charge.